-4. Industry Concentration
+3. Industry Concentration

-Invest more than 25% of its assets in the securities of issuers in any single industry or group of industries, provided that there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities or shares of other investment companies.
+Invest more than 25% of its assets in the securities of issuers in any single industry, provided that there shall be no limitation on the purchase of obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities or shares of other investment companies.

-5. Loans
+4. Loans